A large majority of people have indicated they do not want to burden family members if on going help is needed to get

 I don't think I'll need long term services!
 Why should I take action?

 First - significant medical advances have occurred over the years.
 This means:

 Second - 60% to 70% of Americans 65 or older will require assistance at some time according to the American Society of Aging.

-- Do you want to receive assistance at home so you can maintain as much independence as possible?
+- Do you want to be at home so you can maintain as much independence as possible?

 Have a Question?